tgstation/tgstation-server/README.md

 ### Legacy Servers

 Older server versions can be found in the V# branches of this repository.
-Note that V4 is nearly fully incompatible with existing installations.
+Note that the current server fully incompatible with installations before version 4.
 Only some static files may be copied over: https://github.com/tgstation/tgstation-server#static-files

 ## Setup